FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 ## What is a schematic?

 In general a schematic can help you to create, move, delete, ... files automatically inside your angular or nx workspace.
-It can help you to stay organised and automates tasks you would normally do manually.
+It can help you to stay organized and automates tasks you would normally do manually.
 Schematics are pretty powerful and the possibilities are endless.

 In the following we are going to